-Online marketplace services.
-Online marketplace allows our clients to post listings on commercial properties, access comprehensive leads lists and utilize advanced marketing and search tools for a specified period of time, which typically range from one to three months, in exchange for a fixed fee.
-Revenues from online marketplace are recognized on a straight-line basis over the service period.
-We also act as an agent on behalf of Fang in relation to marketing services for commercial properties, and recognize revenue from such agency service on a net basis.
+Listing services.
+Listing services comprise of commercial property listing services and agent services in respect of commercial properties.
+Commercial property listing services allow our clients to post listings of commercial properties, access comprehensive leads lists and utilize advanced marketing and search tools for a specified period of time, which typically range from one to three months, in exchange for a fixed fee.
+We also act as an agent on behalf of Fang on listing services in respect of commercial properties.